ruboon-dej/lab1-itcs355/README.md

 Therefore, the remaining cloud-training work is blocked by the subscription's Azure ML compute quota rather than by the training implementation.

-### Initial permission failure

-The first remote training submission used the compute managed identity `9144aef5-...`.
-It already had `Storage Blob Data Contributor` on the storage account, but was missing `AcrPull` on the `itcs3556688022` container registry.
-The job therefore could not pull the training image.
-Adding `AcrPull` to the compute identity resolved this permission failure.

 Evidence:

 - `lab2-lowpri` — `Standard_DS3_v2`, LowPriority — provisioning failed with